Enhanced Mobility of Seniors and Individuals with Disabilities

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Local agencies in small urbanized or rural areas should submit application to the State agency designated by the Governor to administer the program.
+Local agencies in small urbanized or rural areas should submit applications to the State agency designated by the Governor to administer the program.
 Local agencies in large urbanized areas should submit applications to the designated recipient for the large urbanized area.
 The designated recipient agency will evaluate, select and approve eligible applicants and submit a program of projects to the Federal Transit Administration.
-For the discretionary funding, applicants are required to submit a complete proposal in response to a Notice of Funding Opportunity (NOFO) that is published in the Federal Register.
+For discretionary funding, applicants are required to submit a complete proposal in response to a Notice of Funding Opportunity (NOFO) that is published in the Federal Register.

 Award Procedure